Mitali-kambli/Responsive-portfolio-website/README.md

 # Responsive-portfolio-website

-Completed and working Responsive Portfolio Website only Using HTML and CSS.
+Completed and working Responsive Portfolio Website using only HTML and CSS.

 This Portfolio Website is fully responsive and has cross-browser compatibility.